 Baingan Love !

 I've always loved Baingan as we call eggplants back home.
-Every recipe is a favorite and you're sure to find out as I post them!
+I especially love to make Hyderabadi Bagara Baingan and this easy eggplant curry!
 Cooking the larger eggplants that are primarily available here in the US was a little tricky initially.
 These are tougher in texture than the smaller ones and while they are perfect for Eggplant parmesan or a Greek stew, curries prefer the smaller more tender variety.

 However, I never realized how fortunate I was to find them here in such proliferous quantity till my sister visited me from England.
 Aubergines as they're called in Europe are apparently very expensive and finding them more affordable here we feasted on them during her visit.

 Finding these smaller ones reminds me so much of Pakistan that I have to buy and cook them whenever I see them!
 Most of the other recipes for baingan are delicious but a little time consuming to prepare.
 I came up with this Easy Eggplant Curry to satisfy my cravings!
 In all honesty these tiny little vegetables pack a punch as far as flavor is concerned.